Sulaxan/mirror/README.md

 [![Mirror Showcase](./examples/mirror.gif)](./examples/mirror.gif)

-You may notice a few inconsistencies here, namely held blocks not appearing on the right hand and no sneaking.
+You may notice a few inconsistencies here, namely held blocks not appearing on the correct hand, no sneaking, and incorrect direction of the angled brackets in chat (this last one was on purpose).
 Keep in mind this doesn't strive to be a perfect mirror implementation.
 See [Some Disclaimers](#some-disclaimers).

 You can view the original video [here](./examples/mirror.mp4).